Your home may be repossessed if you do not keep up repayments on your mortgage

 It can be a difficult time if you lose your job, or if you have a change in circumstances and you might not be able to meet your mortgage repayments.
 All lenders are keen to help you and will be able to show the options you have available, so contact them as soon as you can.
 At Clydesdale Bank, we’ll do whatever we can to help you assess your options.
 If you want to talk to us, call us on 0800 022 4313.
 You might look at extending your mortgage term or look at paying what you can for the short-term.
 These options will increase the amount of interest you owe, so always make sure you understand the implications of any actions you take.

 There are a huge number of savings accounts available, all with different rates and features.
 Clydesdale Bank has a range of products.
 In this case you need to make sure you can access your money quickly.
 Often a savings account that has a long period before you can access your money will pay a higher rate of interest.
-But you’ll need your money quickly if you’re reacting to a change in your circumstances.
-So always read the small print.
+This is important to consider as in the event of a change in your circumstances you may need your money quickly.
+Always read the small print.

 You may be eligible for government assistance to help meet your interest payments.
 There are calculators (this link opens in a new window) on the government website that will help you see if you’re eligible for any benefits.